lhoenig/fbsounds/README.md

 fbsounds
 ========

-A script to download certain (**youtube, soundcloud atm**) videos from a Facebook page or group and extract the audio!
+A script to download certain (**youtube, soundcloud** as of now) videos from a Facebook page or group and extract the audio!
 The biggest restriction is that this will ONLY work with **PUBLIC pages and groups**!
 Otherwise, i would need to obtain an user app token.
 I will investigate how to do this.